32-Year-Old Running Back – San Diego Chargers

 Ronnie Brown Contract Information:

-Signed with the Texans in August of 2014.
+Waived by the Texans in October 2014.

 To instantly reveal our fantasy analysis of every player – including Ronnie Brown – simply subscribe now.